[Director Interview] Director talks about his thoughts on the company and work

 ■ [Manager Interview] What are the Infrastructure Team and Beyond System Solutions Department?

-[Manager Interview] What is the Infrastructure Unit and Beyond System Solutions Department?
+[Manager Interview] What are the Infrastructure Unit and Beyond System Solutions Department?

 So let's get started!
 Please watch until the end!